ekianjo/Courserian/README.md

 *  Yad (should be easy to install via most distros' repositories)
 *  Python 2.7 (not tested on other versions).
 Default on Pandora SZ1.6 and beyond.
+*  Mplayer (on Pandora, to install with the codec pack) or any default video player on PC
 *  Coursera-dl

 For Coursera-dl you can approach the install in two ways depending on what you run Courserian on: